Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    or HTTP Live Streaming [[!RFC8216]].

-   The key idea here is to reuse the fragmented MPEG-4 ingest to
+   The key idea here is to reuse the fragmented MPEG-4 format to
    enable simulatneous ingest of DASH [[!MPEGDASH]] and HLS [[!RFC8216]] based on the
    fragmented MPEG-4 files using commonalities as
    described in [[!MPEGCMAF]] which is a format based on fragmented